Kennyupeng/PAKDD2022/README.md

 # PAKDD2022
 26th Pacific-Asia Conference on Knowledge Discovery and Data Mining (PAKDD2022), which will be held in Chengdu, China on May 16-19, 2022.

-# Pneumonia Detection using Deep Learning
+# Pneumonia Detection using Deep Learning & explaination using LIME

 ## Problem Statement